Gemstone Publishing: Full-color hardbacks

 In 2006, Cochran and Gemstone began publication of a series of full-color EC Archives editions.
-Promising that "[e]ach EC Archive volume will reprint six complete issues (24 stories)", the first volumes of Weird Science and Shock Suspenstories both saw print in December, 2006, with forewords from (respectively) EC fans George Lucas and Steven Spielberg.
+Promising that "[e]ach EC Archive volume will reprint six complete issues (24 stories)", the first volumes of Weird Science and Shock Suspenstories both saw print in December 2006, with forewords from (respectively) EC fans George Lucas and Steven Spielberg.
 Ostensibly beginning to publish two volumes every two months, the schedule changed to one-per-month and recently one every couple of months.

 In addition, "Deluxe" versions of Weird Science Vol.s 1 & 2 (both signed by artist Al Feldstein), Shock Suspenstories Vol. 1 and Tales From the Crypt Vol. 1 have been published.

 Reduction

 In early 2009, the future of Gemstone Publishing was unclear, after reports of unpaid printing bills, particularly for the EC Archives.
 In April, Geppi responded to the uncertainty, noting that while there had been "a reduction in staff at Gemstone", such moves did "not [signal] the end of Gemstone Publishing".
-Seven months after Geppi's optimistic statements, the last batch of Gemstone's Disney comics appeared in November 2008, complete with previews for next month's issues that Gemstone was to fail publishing.
+Seven months after Geppi's optimistic statements, the last batch of Gemstone's Disney comics appeared in November 2008, complete with previews for next month's issues that Gemstone failed to publish.
 BOOM!
 Kids acquired all comic publishing licenses regarding Disney characters, and started publishing comic titles previously owned by Gemstone in the second half of 2009.
 In 2013, Dark Horse comics began to reprint E.C. comics picking up where Gemstone left off, in the same full color hardback format.